 - Accessible funds: A money market account may come with check-writing privileges, maybe even a debit card, and the ability to make electronic transfers.

-- Safe place for your money: Your account is protected at a federally insured bank or credit union.
+- Safe place for your money: Your account is protected from loss at any federally insured bank or credit union.

 - Limited withdrawals: Unlike a checking account, which doesn’t limit any types of transactions, money market accounts have restrictions.
 You can’t write unlimited checks or make unlimited electronic transfers.